stewartcelani/csharp/TutorialsAndCourses/SolidPrinciples/README.md

    - Follow ISP and be sure to fully implement interfaces

 4. **ISP - Interface Segregation Principle**
+- Clients (calling code) should not be forced to depend on methods they do not use.
+- Prefer small, cohesive interfaces to large, "fat" ones.
+- Violating ISP results in classes that depend on things they don't need and don't use which increases coupling and makes it harder to swap out implementations.
+- More dependencies means:
+  - More coupling
+  - More brittle code
+  - More difficult to test (fake implementations will require more work and the code using the interfaces would be more tightly coupled)
+  - More difficult deployments
+- Detecting ISP violations in your code:
+  - Look for "large" interfaces (remember to follow pain driven development)
+  - Look for not-implemented exceptions
+  - Code uses just a small subset of larger interface
+- Remember PDD (pain-driven development); you shouldn't automatically start breaking up every interface just because of ISP.
+Use the principle to fix sources of pain you're experiencing with the codebase.
+Pre-emptively using ISP everywhere will end up with a bunch of single method interfaces that are hard to use together and understand than a few cohesive interfaces.
+- Fixing ISP violations:
+  - Break up large interfaces into smaller ones
+    - Compose fat interfaces from smaller ones for backwards compatibility
+      - INotificationService : IEmailNotificationService, ITextNotificationService instead of just an INotificationService that has a SendEmail and SendText method that all instances would need to implement even if they just needed one feature.
+  - To address large interfaces you don't control
+    - Create a small, cohesive interface (adapter design pattern) that you control.
+Your code should work with your adapter which in turn works with the original large interface.
+Only the adapter should know about the large interface.
+  - Clients should own and define their interfaces

 5. **DIP - Dependency Inversion Principle**